-Part 1: Introduction (6 points)
+Part 1: Introduction (4 points)

 What is a parse tree in the context of a compiler?
+Describe the the content of a parse tree and one of its possible usage.

-What is a syntax tree in the context of a compiler?
+What is a Deterministic Finite Automata in the context of a compiler?
+And, what is the usage of a Deterministic Finite Automata in a compiler?